accetto/ubuntu-vnc-xfce-g3/README.md

 #### Naming scheme

 Unlike the first two generations, this one will aim to use less Docker Hub **image repositories** with more **image tags**.
 For example, previously there have been two Docker Hub repositories `xubuntu-vnc` and `ubuntu-vnc-novnc`.
-Now there will be only one Docker Hub repository `accetto/ubuntu-vnc-xfce-g3` containing tags `vnc` and `vnc-novnc`.
+Now there will be only one Docker Hub repository `accetto/ubuntu-vnc-xfce-g3`.

 #### Slimmer images